You are listening to the Sean Hannity Radio Show Podcast.

 And I think he was incredibly brilliant at just like dismissing the list, the robotic memorized list about Donald Trump.

-And I think the pivot can be even stronger than that if you say, let me tell you what you ought to be talking about, and then go into how we need to change for the economy and national security, which is also another point you've been making.
+And I think the pivot can be even stronger than that if you say, let me tell you what you ought to be talking about and then go into how we need to change for the economy and national security, which is also another point you've been making.

-They didn't stop from Kane.
+They didn't stop from Kaine.

-He looked uh unpresidential and rude.
+He looked unpresidential and rude.

-It's gonna be the same thing.
+It's going to be the same thing.

 Doug, you know the Clintons better than anybody.

-It's gonna be the same list, correct?
+It's going to be the same list, correct?

 Yes.